Testing of Thin Sheet

 High-speed tensile tests on thin metal sheets

 Material behavior at high strain rates is critical for applications in the automotive industry.
 Accidents involve high material deformation speeds which it is essential to take into account in automobile design.
+At ZwickRoell the necessary material properties are determined with high-speed tensile tests using high-speed testing machines of the HTM series.
 These servohydraulic testing machines achieve speeds of up to 20 m/s on specimens at forces up to 160 kN.